TheOdinProject/curriculum/nodeJS/express_and_mongoose/express_102_crud_and_mvc.md

 After setting up the skeleton for your project it's time to set up the database.
 As usual, there's quite a bit of background information that you will find useful as you progress.

-### Learning outcomes
+### Lesson overview

-By the end of this lesson, you should be able to do the following:
+This section contains a general overview of topics that you will learn in this lesson.

 - Explain CRUD and how it correlates to HTTP methods in Express.
 - Describe MVC and how it correlates to Express.